 Third, developed countries should take more seriously commitments made through the Paris Agreement on Climate Change (2016), and reaffirmed at COP26, to finance decarbonization elsewhere.
+Lessons from our research suggest that funding technology focused on decarbonization should be a priority.
 Fourth, greater global alignment of environmental regulations should also assist in driving innovative activity in a more sustainable direction.
-One routes to achieve such sustainable is through insertable regulations on minimum environmental standards in trade deals signed between developed and developed world, a practice that, for example, has been recurrently adopted by the EU (Douma, 2017).
-Another regulatory alignment motor can be identified in developing countries establishing net-zero target, although rather remote in the cases of China (2060) and India (2070).
+One route to achieve such sustainability is through inserting regulations on minimum environmental standards into trade deals signed between developed and developing countries, a practice that, for example, has been recurrently adopted by the EU (Douma, 2017).
+Another regulatory alignment motor can be identified in developing countries establishing net-zero targets, although rather remote in the cases of China (2060) and India (2070).

 This article also suggested potential avenues for the development of future research.
-In particular, findings on CO2 emissions and the associated hypotheses might be tested through substituting a range of other pollutants.
+In particular, findings on CO2 and GHG emissions, and the associated hypotheses, might be tested through substituting a range of other specific GHGs.
 Identifying, for example, whether the same innovation effects held and whether evidence could still be found to support the PHH.
 Similarly, countries might be compared differently, for example rather than using income, the analysis might be conducted through variations between contrasting governance regimes or trading blocs.
 The focus again to test the hypotheses identified here.

 References

 Aghion, P., Akcigit U., Bergeaud, A., Blundell, R,, Hémous, K., 2019.
 Innovation and top income inequality.
 The Review of Economic Studies.
 86(1), 1-45.

-Ahlstron, D., 2010.
-Innovation and growth: How business contributes to society, Academy of Management Perspectives.
-24(3), 11-24.

 Al-Mulali, U., Tang, C., 2013.
 Investigating the validity of pollution haven hypothesis in the gulf cooperation council (GCC) countries.
 Energy Policy.
 60, 813-819.

+Ahlstron, D., 2010.
+Innovation and growth: How business contributes to society, Academy of Management Perspectives.
+24(3), 11-24.

 Albino.
-V., Lorenzo, A,, Dangelico, R.M., Petruzzelli, A.M., 2014, Understanding the development trends of low-carbon energy technologies: A patent analysis.
+V., Lorenzo, A,, Dangelico, R, Petruzzelli, A., 2014, Understanding the development trends of low-carbon energy technologies: A patent analysis.
 Applied Energy.
 135, 836-854.